Aryl hydrocarbon receptor: Toxic response

 Extensions of the adaptive response are the toxic responses elicited by AhR activation.
 Toxicity results from two different ways of AhR signaling.
 The first is a side effect of the adaptive response in which the induction of metabolizing enzymes results in the production of toxic metabolites.
 For example, the polycyclic aromatic hydrocarbon benzo[a]pyrene (BaP), a ligand for AhR, induces its own metabolism and bioactivation to a toxic metabolite via the induction of CYP1A1 and CYP1B1 in several tissues.
 The second approach to toxicity is the result of aberrant changes in global gene transcription beyond those observed in the "AhR gene battery."
 These global changes in gene expression lead to adverse changes in cellular processes and function.
 Microarray analysis has proved most beneficial in understanding and characterizing this response.

+Xenobiotic metabolizing enzymes help with the metabolic process by transforming and the excretion of chemicals.
+The most potent inducer of CYP1A1 is 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD).
+In addition, TCDD induces a broad spectrum of biochemical and toxic effects, such as teratogenesis, immunosuppression and tumor promotion.
+Most, if not all, of the effects caused by TCDD and other polycyclic aromatic hydrocarbons (PAHs) are known to be mediated by AhR which has a high binding affinity to TCDD.

 Protein-protein interactions

 In addition to the protein interactions mentioned above, AhR has also been shown to interact with the following: